Shuttle to Erwin

 Moye Family monument

-Part of the way down, the trail passed a large granite marker.
-The annoyance I felt yesterday seeing a small marker for a deceased hiker was nothing compared to seeing this.
+On the way down, the trail passed a large granite marker.
+I was annoyed yesterday when I saw a small marker for a deceased hiker.
+My feelings when I saw this marker were far greater.

-I suspected when I saw it, and later confirmed, that the placement of the marker was a condition of the donation.
+When I saw it, guessed why it was here, and later, I confirmed it.
+The family made the placement of the marker a condition of their donation of the land.

 Sam's Gap

-Interstate 26 goes through Sam's Gap.
-Nearing the highway I could see some activity on the other side of the underpass.
+As I approached the highway, I could tell there was some sort of activity on the other side of the underpass.
 Was it trail magic?
+My attitude immediately brightened at the possibility.

 Trail magic

-After enjoying a bit more food, I finally decided to suck it up and put my pack back on.
-As I was reaching for it, another hiker turned to me and said, "I just called a shuttle to take us into Erwin.
+Finally, after enjoying more food, I decided to suck it up and put on my pack.
+Just as I reached for it, another hiker turned to me and said, "I just called a shuttle to take us into Erwin.
 Want to join us?"

 It took me less than two seconds to consider my options and say yes.
-Ten minutes later three other hikers and I were squeezed into a subcompact car and headed to Erwin.
+Within ten minutes, three other hikers and I were squeezed into a subcompact car and on our way to Erwin.

-On the way, I said to the group, "I don't know any of you yet.
+When we got in the car, I said to the group, "I don't know any of you yet.
 I'm Gravity."
-I learned I was traveling with Skittles (she had called the shuttle) and Jeff, who were hiking as a couple, and Tentpole.
+The other hikers, I learned, were Skittles and Jeff, who were hiking as a couple, and Tentpole.
+It was Skittles who called the shuttle driver and invited me to join them.

 After the introductions, Tentpole turned to me and said, "Do you want to share a room?"